gp-ryu/webLinker/README.md

 # Running Rstudio or Jupyter lab via private domain

-I usually use Jupyter and Rstudio by local or remote with no complicated network configuration.
-However, it is nessesary to run Rstudio and Jupyter and host to connected with separated machine.
+I usually use Jupyter and Rstudio on local or remote with no complicated network configuration.
+However, it is nessesary to run Rstudio and Jupyter and host it to use under different network schemes.
-Thanks to [rstudio-server-conda](https://github.com/grst/rstudio-server-conda), running Rstudio server is so much easier with no root access, easy to manage own rsession, and able to save ton of time from just waiting spinnig circle on Rstudio!
+Thanks to [rstudio-server-conda](https://github.com/grst/rstudio-server-conda), running Rstudio server is now so much easier without needs root access, easy to manage own rsession, and saves ton of time from just waiting spinnig circle on Rstudio!

 ### Prerequisites
 * [micromamba](https://github.com/conda-forge/miniforge#mambaforge) or [conda](https://docs.conda.io/en/latest/miniconda.html)
 * [ngrok](https://ngrok.com)
 * [mprocs](https://github.com/pvolok/mprocs)
+*it automatically installs all prerequisite while doing config anyway...*

 ### Usage